Factoria-F5-AI-Bootcamp-1-Edicion/FaceFinde/README.md

 This application demonstrates the capabilities of Python and Artificial Vision in detecting faces in images.
 It can be used as a starting point for more advanced projects in computer vision and image processing.

-# The Team: AratanCoders
+# The Team:
-Víctor Arbiol
+Víctor & Christianl

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)